Samuel-Martineau/alpine.sh/README.md

 > The installation process will be entirely automated, with the exception of the root password, and the confirmation when formatting/partitioning the disk

+When the installer finishes, remove the installation media, reboot, and log-in as root using the password you defined

 ### Post-installation

-When the installer finishes, follow the steps below:

-- Remove the installation media
-- Reboot the computer
-- Log in as root, and run `post-install` (simply by typing it's name)

-> The `post-install` script performs the finishing touches required to make the system more usable, and after that, logout, and log in again as your (non-root) user
+The `post-install` script performs the finishing touches required to make the system more usable, to run it, simply run the `post-install` command and follow the instructions on screen

+When the post-installation is done, log-out and log-in again as your non-root user, using the name and password you specified

 And then you're done, enjoy your minimal Alpine Linux installation!